google/zetasql/docs/functions-and-operators.md

         <p>
           <code>+/-inf</code> and <code>NaN</code> are encoded as
           <code>Infinity</code>, <code>-Infinity</code>, and <code>NaN</code>.
-          Otherwise, this value is encoded as a string.
+          Otherwise, this value is encoded as a number.
         </p>
       </td>
       <td>